boqian999/Egen-Solutions-Project-Exercise/README.md

 https://boqian-job-board-challenge.netlify.app/
 This page currently has CORS issue and I do not have enough time to debug Netlify CORS setting.
 Will update this doc once I fixed.

 Right now you can get data from local by running npm run serve.
-I have setup cors-proxy (Have not figured out why  it does not work on Netfily).
+I have setup cors-proxy.

 ## Project setup
 ```